Step 2: Begin where you are

 Persuasion:

-This is not bible bashing unwilling onlookers but respectful conversation with people who have expressed a genuine interest in faith.
-It can happen one to one but usually is most effective in an organised way.
+Respectful conversation with people who have expressed a genuine interest in faith.
+It can happen one-to- one but is often most effective in a group setting.

 See Step 3 – Practice Fruitful Evangelism for more ideas